gvwilson/thirdbit/advice.md

     Can you make a presentation as part of some other event (rather than organizing a gathering of your own)?
     Can you get someone with a higher profile to mention what you're doing and point people your way?
     Can you post notices in the lunchroom?
 The elevator?
 The washrooms?
 Local restaurants?
-    Some people will do things for t-shirts and stickers that they won't do for money...
-    And always share a single point of contact that someone actually checks (frequently).
+    Some people will do things for t-shirts and stickers that they won't do for money… And always share a single point of contact that someone actually checks (frequently).

 8)  Collect data but tell stories.